Quebec Bridge: First design and collapse of 29 August 1907

 In 1903, the bond issue was increased to $6,000,000 and power to grant preference shares was authorised, along with a name change to the Quebec Bridge and Railway Company (QBRC).
 An Act of Parliament the same year was necessary to guarantee the bonds by the public purse.
-Laurier was MP for Quebec East riding, while the president of the QBRC, Simon-Napoleon Parent, was Quebec City's mayor from 1894 to 1906, and simultaneously served as Premier of Quebec from 1900 to 1905.
+Laurier was the MP for Quebec East riding, while the president of the QBRC, Simon-Napoleon Parent, was Quebec City's mayor from 1894 to 1906 and simultaneously served as Premier of Quebec from 1900 to 1905.

 Edward A. Hoare was selected as Chief Engineer for the Company throughout this time, while Collingwood Schreiber was the Chief Engineer of the Department of Railways and Canals in Ottawa.
 Hoare had never worked on a cantilever bridge structure longer than 300 ft.
-Schreiber was assisted until July 9, 1903 by Department bridge engineer R.C.
+Schreiber was assisted until 9 July 1903 by Department bridge engineer R.C.
 Douglas, at which time Douglas was deposed for his opposition to the calculations that were submitted by the contractors.
-Schreiber subsequently requested the support of another qualified bridge engineer, but was effectively overruled by the Cabinet on August 15, 1903.
+Schreiber subsequently requested the support of another qualified bridge engineer, but was effectively overruled by the Cabinet on 15 August 1903.
 Thereafter, QBRC consulting engineer Theodore Cooper was completely in charge of the works.
-On July 1, 1905, Schreiber was demoted and replaced as deputy minister and chief engineer by Matthew J Butler.
+On 1 July 1905, Schreiber was demoted and replaced as deputy minister and chief engineer by Matthew J Butler.

 By 1904, the southern half of the structure was taking shape.
 However, preliminary calculations made early in the planning stages were never properly checked when the design was completed.
-The bridge’s own weight was far in excess of its carrying capacity.
-The dead load was too heavy.
-All went well until the bridge was nearing completion in the summer of 1907, when the QBRC site engineering team under Norman McLure began noticing increasing distortions of key structural members already in place.
+All went well until the bridge was nearing completion in the summer of 1907, when the QBRC site engineering team under Norman McLure began noticing increasing distortions of key structural members already in place: the bridge’s dead load was proving too heavy, with its own weight being far in excess of its carrying capacity.